Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: C-Optimal Experimental Designs with glmmrOptim

 where the subscript $i\in e_j$ indicates the submatrix relating to the indexes in $e_j$.
 The problem is then to find the optimal design $\phi^* = \argmin_\phi c^T M_\phi c$.

-\citet{Holland-Letz2011} and \citet{Sagnol2011} generalise Elfving's Theorem \citep{Elfving1952}, which provides a geometric characterisation of the c-optimal design problem in these terms, to the case of correlation within experimental conditions. \citet{Sagnol2011} shows that this problem can be written as a second order cone program, and as such be solved with interior point methods for conic optimisation problems.
-We include this program in the \pkg{glmmrOptim} package, which we implement using the \pkg{CVXR} package for conic optimisation.
+\citet{Holland-Letz2011} and \citet{Sagnol2011} generalise Elfving's Theorem \citep{Elfving1952}, which provides a geometric characterisation of the c-optimal design problem in these terms, to the case of correlation within experimental units. \citet{Sagnol2011} shows that this problem can be written as a second order cone program, and as such be solved with interior point methods for conic optimisation problems.
+We modify this program to solve \citet{Holland-Letz2011} version of the theorem and include it in the \pkg{glmmrOptim} package, which we implement using the \pkg{CVXR} package for conic optimisation.